- Brand: FDP

 Mode: DMR (Digital Mobile Radio Standard) and Analogue.

-TDMA Dual Slots – Tier II Digital
+TDMA – Tier II Digital

 Single Frequency Repeater Mode (DMR) / Transceiver Mode